 Well, if you dare to climb the stairs up, you get to the most lively park of Yerevan.
 It is Victory Park with the statue of Mother Armenia.
 The astounding view of the city in the lap of Biblical Mt Ararat will stay with you even after leaving the city.

-The Blue Mosque is another interesting place to visit in the big center of Yerevan.
-In order to have thorough information about the foundation of Yerevan, head to Erebouni Museum.
+The Blue Mosque is another interesting place to visit in the big centre of Yerevan.
+In order to have thorough information about the foundation of Yerevan, head to Erebuni Museum.
 Genocide Memorial Complex situated on the hill of Tsitsernakaberd is the place where we pray for the millions of Armenians killed in 1915.

 In the evening the singing fountains will meet you at Republic Square.
 You will feel a pleasant evening breeze and enjoy the life of Yerevan, the capital city of Armenia.